su8/pinky-bar/README.md

 Linux camp:

-The internet related options rely on headers provided iproute2.
+The Internet related options rely on headers provided by iproute2.
-By default the program will try to compile with those headers included.
+By default, the program will try to compile with those headers included.
-If for any reason you would like to compile the program without internet related options, then pass **--without-net** to configure.
+If for any reason you would like to compile the program without Internet related options, configure **--without-net**.

 * iproute2